fengzilong/eslint-dashboard/README.md

 // lint and fix: the same as `lintFiles` and `fixFiles` in `lib/lint.js` dashboard( files, {
   lint() {
+    // implement your own lint logic
     // return eslint lint results
   },
   fix() {
+    // implement your own fix logic
     // return eslint fix results
   }
 } )